Aage Georg Sivertsen has written 14 books. He trained as a historian and has worked for NRK for more than ten years as a documentary journalist.

 When athletes fail.
 When managers struggle.
 When actors get stage fright.
 This is the man they call.
 Erik Bertrand Larssen (b.
 1973) is Norway’s bestselling non-fiction author.

-Erling Kagge is a Norwegian explorer, author, publisher, mountaineer, lawyer, art collector, Rolex model, publisher, and father to three teenage girls.
+Erling Kagge is a Norwegian explorer, author, publisher, art collector and father to three girls.
 He was the first in history to reach the “three poles” — North, South and the summit of Everest.

 Espen Holm works as a storyteller and fiction writer.
 He was born during the uprising in Berlin in June 1953.
 He grew up in Oslo.
 Three years old he managed to escape from his kindergarten.
 The police found him late at night.
 Since then he has been out there, searching for solutions.
 As he puts it: “If what you do, doesn’t work, try something else.”